cuiyongbo/programming-scaffold/machine-learning-note/knowledge_base/ml_quick_quiz_01.md

 Remember that practice is key to mastering TensorFlow.
 Working on hands-on projects and experimenting with TensorFlow in real-world scenarios will deepen your understanding and skills.

-Q: what is gemm for?
-A:GEMM stands for General Matrix-Matrix multiplication.
-It is a fundamental operation in linear algebra that involves multiplying two matrices and producing a third matrix as the result.
-In mathematical terms, it can be denoted as C = A * B, where A, B, and C are matrices.

-GEMM is widely used in various computational tasks, including but not limited to:

-1. Machine Learning and Deep Learning: GEMM is a crucial operation in neural network models for tasks like fully connected layers and CNN layers.

-2. Computer Graphics: GEMM is essential for transformations such as rotation, scaling, and translation in computer graphics and 3D rendering.

-3. Scientific Computing: Many numerical algorithms and simulations heavily rely on GEMM, including solving systems of linear equations, eigenvalue problems, and numerical integrations.

-4. Signal Processing: GEMM is used in tasks like filtering, Fourier transforms, and image processing algorithms.

-Due to its widespread usage, optimizing GEMM operation is crucial for accelerating computations in various domains.
-This is why specialized libraries, hardware accelerators, and dedicated compilers like XLA and MLIR are utilized to efficiently perform GEMM and improve overall performance.

 Q:what does JIT stand for?
 A:JIT stands for Just-In-Time compilation.
 It is a technique used in computer programming and compiler design to improve the execution speed of a program at runtime.